emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

    ### Kibana

-At this moment there should be new index on the Elasticsearch node with performance data documents from Energy Logserver Monitor.
+At this moment there should be new index on the Elasticsearch node with performance data documents from ITRS Log Analytics Monitor.
 Login to an Elasticsearch node and run: `curl -XGET '127.0.0.1:9200/_cat/indices?v'` Example output:

 	health status index                      pri rep docs.count docs.deleted store.size pri.store.size
 	green  open   auth                       5   0          7         6230      1.8mb          1.8mb
-	green  open   Energy Logserver-perflogs-2018.09.14    5   0      72109            0     24.7mb         24.7mb
+	green  open   ITRS Log Analytics-perflogs-2018.09.14    5   0      72109            0     24.7mb         24.7mb

 After a while, if there is no new index make sure that:

-- Naemon is runnig on Energy Logserver node
+- Naemon is runnig on ITRS Log Analytics node
 - Logstash service is running and there are no errors in: */var/log/logstash/logstash-plain.log*
 - Elasticsearch service is running an there are no errors in: */var/log/elasticsearch/elasticsearch.log*

 If the index has been created, in order to browse and visualize the data “*index pattern*” needs to be added to Kibana.

-1. After logging in to Kibana GUI go to *Settings* tab and add *Energy Logserver-perflogs-** pattern.
+1. After logging in to Kibana GUI go to *Settings* tab and add *ITRS Log Analytics-perflogs-** pattern.
 Chose *@timestamp* time field and click *Create*.
 2. Performance data logs should be now accessible from Kibana GUI Discovery tab ready to be visualize.

 ## OP5 Beat